Browser does not support script.

 This page sets out some of the most important conditions of your Tier 4 visa and University policies Tier 4 students must follow.
 If you fail to comply with University policy and processes, you will be withdrawn from your course and reported to the Home Office, who will curtail (cancel) your visa.

 The University is required by the UK Home Office to monitor the attendance of Tier 4 students to ensure they continue to be genuine students who are attending and engaging with their course of study.
 The University monitors student attendance in accordance with the Academic Framework(paragraph 143-145) through the SEAtS attendance monitoring system, which matches swipe data from your student card against your student timetable.
 If your attendance/engagement does not meet the requirements of the University you will be receive warning emails and if your attendance does not improve you will be withdrawn from the University.
 It is therefore vital that you log your attendance using the card-readers available at all your timetabled scheduled lectures, tutorials and seminars.
+Your location from the University cannot be used as an excuse for not attending your timetabled sessions.
+If you have chosen tolive a distance from the University (e.g in London), it is your responsibility to ensure you travel to Southampton for all your scheduled timetabled sessions.

 Tier 4 students may sometimes have valid reason not to attend the University, for example illness or family bereavement.
 If you will be absent from the University for one-week or more the University can grant you a short period of authorised absence and put your attendance record ‘on hold’.
 To request a period of authorised absence email PBI@solent.ac.uk stating the dates you will be absent and appropriate evidence, such as a doctor’s note.
 Requests should be made in advance (where possible) and the granting of authorised absence is at the discretion of the UKVI Compliance Team.
 PhD research students should email the Graduate Studies Office.